waldirmbf/DifferentialMethylation_MethylKit/README.md

 ```
 > united_all <- unite(myobj, destrand=FALSE)
 ```
-Reorganising dataset for the parental generation only:
+Now, the object ``` united_all``` contains coverage information for all cytosines with > 10 reads common to all individuals.
+As we only wanted to check for epigenetic differences in the parents, we reorganised the data to create a dataset only including parental individuals.Reorganising dataset for the parental generation only:
 ```
 > reorganized_all <- reorganize(united_all,
                             sample.id=c("PE-R03","PE-R04","PE-R08","PE-R09","PE-R12","PE-R14","RE-R05",
                             "RE-R06","RE-R07","RE-R08","RE-R10","RE-R11","RE-R12","RE-R13","RE-R14","RE-R15"),
                             treatment=c(0,0,0,0,0,0,1,1,1,1,1,1,1,1,1,1))
 ```
-Getting differentially bases between treatments:
+Getting differentially cytosines between treatments:
 ```
 > myDiff <- calculateDiffMeth(reorganized_all)
 ```